The Wedding & Honeymoon Guide to Kadavu© FijiPocketGuide.com

 Kadavu Wedding Venues

 A toes-in-the-sand wedding, among tropical gardens or on the deck of your own private villa overlooking the azure waters… All of the wedding venues in Kadavu provide that “island flair” many brides seek when planning a destination wedding in Fiji.
-On Kadavu, you have five fabulous resorts offering beautiful wedding venues, from the beachfront with a tropical archway at Matana Beach Resort to the manicured gardens of the Beach Shack Lawn on Kokomo Private Island.
+On Kadavu, you have fabulous resorts offering beautiful wedding venues, from the waterfront deck of Matava Eco Adventure Resort to the manicured gardens of the Beach Shack Lawn on Kokomo Private Island.
 Find out more about each venue in our 5 Best Wedding Venues on Kadavu.

 Kadavu Wedding Packages